 We use the term "public financing" (or public funding) to refer to a system whereby tax revenues are used to pay for some or all of the costs of running for office.
 (Subsidies to political parties are sometimes included in the definition of public financing, as well, but we do not discuss these here.)
 In return for public subsidies, candidates must pledge to limit their expenditures.
 Decisions in Buckley v.
 Valeo and, more recently, Randall v.
-Sorrell, hold that mandatory expenditure limits are unconstitutional; these decisions necessitate that public financing systems be voluntary.
-These programs are funded in a variety of ways, including through a tax check-off, voluntary contributions, surcharges, as well as from general appropriations, and they vary in terms of the manner in which funds are disbursed.
+Sorrell, hold that mandatory expenditure limits are unconstitutional; these decisions necessitate that public financing systems be voluntary.4 These programs are funded in a variety of ways, including through a tax check-off, voluntary contributions, surcharges, as well as from general appropriations, and they vary in terms of the manner in which funds are disbursed.
 In some jurisdictions, candidates receive matching funds for contributions.
 In others, they receive a lump sum.

-Fifteen states have public financing systems currently in place for some statewide offices (CGS 2005).
-Of these, Maine and Arizona have so-called "clean elections" laws for all statewide and legislative candidates; other states have such laws in place for a smaller set of races.
-Connecticut this year also implemented a similar law affecting all statewide and legislative elections beginning in 2008.
+As of 2005, fifteen states had public financing systems in place for some statewide offices.5 Of these, Maine and Arizona have so-called "clean elections" laws for all statewide and legislative candidates; other states have such laws in place for a smaller set of races.
+In 2006, Connecticut also implemented a similar law affecting all statewide and legislative elections beginning in 2008.
 It is the first legislatively-enacted clean elections law applying to both the legislature and the governor; Maine and Arizona's were both enacted via ballot measures.
 Two cities, Albuquerque, New Mexico and Portland, Oregon, also recently enacted such laws.
 These programs provide a candidate with funds to run for office; in exchange, the candidate can neither raise nor spend any additional funds.
-It is this reform that is touted as "proven" and "practical" (see p.
-1).
+It is this reform that is touted as "proven" and "practical."

-At the federal level, candidates for President can receive public funding in both the primary season and in the general election in return for agreeing to limit expenditures.
+At the federal level, presidential candidates can receive public funding in both the primary season and in the general election in return for agreeing to limit expenditures.
 For the primary, funding is provided via matching funds.
 For the general election, the candidate pledges to accept no contributions; in return, the candidate receives a lump sum to run for office (approximately \$75 million for the major party candidates in 2004).
 This funding has proven inadequate in recent years, and by 2004, Howard Dean, John Kerry, and George Bush all opted out of the system during the primary.
-Kerry recently stated that his biggest regret from the campaign was accepting public funds during the general election (NBC News 2006).
-Many observers believe that without significant reforms, all serious Presidential candidates will opt out of the system completely in 2008.
-While there is widespread agreement that the system is in trouble, multiple solutions have been proffered, ranging from the elimination of the system (Cato Institute 2005) to significant changes necessary for making the system viable once more (CFI 2006).
-In the meantime, legislation is periodically introduced in Congress to institute public financing for House and Senate races.
-On May 3, 2006, a reform group called the Americans for Campaign Reform took out a full page ad in the New York Times calling for public financing of Congressional races.
-The ad is reproduced at the end of this paper, as it illustrates some of the arguments for public funding.
+Kerry recently stated that his biggest regret from the campaign was accepting public funds during the general election.6 Many observers believe that without significant reforms, all serious presidential candidates will opt out of the system completely in 2008.
+While there is widespread agreement that the system is in trouble, multiple solutions have been proffered, ranging from the elimination of the system7 to significant changes necessary for making the system viable once more.8 In the meantime, legislation is periodically introduced in Congress to institute public financing for House and Senate races.
+On May 3, 2006, a reform group called the Americans for Campaign Reform took out a full page ad in the New York Times calling for public financing of Congressional races; the ad is reproduced as Figure 1, as it illustrates some of the arguments for public funding.